TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

 ### Method 2: Delete the Affected Backups

-Applicable scenario: The backups corresponding to the corrupted blob/chunk are no longer needed, or you prefer to discard these backups rather than keep incomplete data
+Applicable scenario: The backups corresponding to the corrupted blob or chunk are no longer needed, or you prefer to discard these backups rather than keep incomplete data

 Steps: